omaralvarez/BiFIS/README.md

 ## TODO

-The repo is still being under construction, thanks for your patience.
+The repo is still under construction, thanks for your patience.
 - [ ] Release of the sampling code.